-The rule — established by the Obama administration and set to go into effect in April — requires financial advisers to put their clients’ interests ahead of their own when offering retirement investment advice.
+This rule — established during President Barack Obama’s administration — in general requires financial advisers to put their clients’ interests ahead of their own when offering retirement investment advice.

 How to protect your money

-As the CNBC story notes, none of that is likely to happen quickly.
-But even if the fiduciary rule survives, it is not a panacea for investors.
-For example, it’s important to note that the rule’s protections extend only to retirement accounts — an often overlooked fact.
+It is important to note that even if the fiduciary rule eventually survives and is enforced, it is not a panacea for investors.
+For example, the rule’s protections extend only to retirement accounts — an often overlooked fact.

 That means advisers will be allowed to ignore the rule when giving advice to clients in the nonretirement portion of a client’s portfolio.

-And as Ron Lieber points out in the New York Times, even if the fiduciary rule survives, it would be foolish to blindly count on it to comprehensively protect you:
+And as Ron Lieber pointed out in the New York Times last year, even if the fiduciary rule were fully enforced, it would be foolish to blindly count on it to comprehensively protect you:

 The definitions of “suitability” and “fiduciary” have always been (and will always be) open to much interpretation, no matter who is in the White House or trying to decide what food you’re served on your retirement investments buffet.